GUIDE Japanese Bathhouses Take a dip into a deep Japanese tradition

 Sento have separate baths for male and female guests.
 Inside, you will find a dressing room where you can leave your clothing and personal items.
 Some facilities will provide a space for you to put your things in, while others will have coin-operated lockers.

 Unlike hot spring facilities, public baths generally do not include soap or towels in the price.
 You will need to pay extra to rent a towel and to purchase cleanser.
-Otherwise, bring your own to avoid extra fees.
+Otherwise, bring your own to avoid extra costs.

 Near the dressing room is the shower area.
 Each stall is equipped with a stool and bucket.
 Take a seat, and pour hot water over yourself using the bucket.
 Wash thoroughly, and be mindful not to splash others.